Layr-Labs/eigenlayer-contracts/docs/core/accounting/SlashingEdgeCase.md

 Consider a staker, Alice who is in the following state:

-1. Alice has verified a validator. `withdrawble: 32 ETH`
+1. Alice has verified a validator. `withdrawable: 32 ETH`
 2. Alice's operator is slashed for 75%. `withdrawable: 8 ETH`
     <details>
     <summary>Calculation</summary>